Piedmont Park in Atlanta. Photo by @benjamingalland

 The Golden Isles offers vacationers a plethora of lodging options, from the luxurious Cloister at Sea Island, to the beachside King and Prince Beach & Golf Resort on St. Simons Island or the historic Jekyll Island Club Resort.

 Cumberland has secluded and affordable camp sites within a half-mile of the ferry dock.
 Wagons are available for rent, so it's sort of like car camping, without the car.

 Callaway Resort & Gardens

-Get your adventure on at Callaway Resort & Gardens.
 Treetop Adventure is a challenging ropes course with moderate zip lines, perfect for families.
 For a budget option, watch the free Birds of Prey show where falcons fly through the air instead of humans.
-Springtime is also when the famous Callaway azaleas start to peak.
-Take a hike or a bike ride through the gardens to find the beautiful blooms.
-Callaway has multiple lodging options as well, including The Lodge and Spa and Mountain Creek Villas.

-One of our favorite cities in Georgia is Columbus.
-Whitewater Express is the place to go for high adventure, with daily rafting trips down the Chattahoochee, as well as the Blue Heron Aerial course.
-For less expensive fun in Columbus, visit the National Infantry Museum, voted the best free museum in the nation, or Oxbow Meadows for turtles, snakes, alligators and more.
+Is Columbus, Whitewater Express is the place to go for high adventure, with daily rafting trips down the Chattahoochee, as well as the Blue Heron Aerial course.
+For less expensive fun in Columbus, visit the Coca-Cola Space Science Center, or Oxbow Meadows for turtles, snakes, alligators and more.
 The Columbus Marriott is a perfect home base for your city getaway.